 The course is organized into three areas of exploration and seven central concepts, and focuses on the study of both literary or non-literary texts.
 Together, the three areas of exploration of the course allow the student to explore the language A in question through its cultural development and use, its media forms and functions, and its literature.
 Students develop skills of literary and textual analysis, and also the ability to present their ideas effectively.
 A key aim is the development of critical literacy

 Key features of the curriculum and assessment models

 - Higher level study requires a minimum of 240 class hours, while standard level study requires a minimum of 150 class hours

-- Students study 6 works at higher level and 4 works at standard level from a representative selection of genres, periods and places
+- Students study 6 works at higher level and 4 works at standard level from a representative selection of literary forms, periods and places

 - Students develop the techniques needed for the critical analysis of communication, becoming alert to interactions between text, audience and purpose

-- An understanding of how language, culture and context determine the construction of meaning is developed through the exploration of texts, some of which are studied in translation, from a variety of cultures, periods and genres
+- An understanding of how language, culture and context determine the construction of meaning is developed through the exploration of texts, some of which are studied in translation, from a variety of cultures, periods, text-types and literary forms

-- Students are assessed through a combination of formal examinations, written coursework and oral activities
+- Students are assessed through a combination of formal examinations and oral and written coursework and oral activities

-- The formal examination comprises two essay papers, one requiring the analysis of unseen literary and non-literary texts, and the other a response to a question based on the literary works studied
+- The formal examination comprises two essay papers, one requiring the analysis of unseen literary and non-literary text, and the other a comparative response to a question based on two literary works studied

 - Students also perform an oral activity presenting their analysis of a literary work and a non-literary body of work studied

 - HL students comply with an additional written coursework requirement which consists of writing a 1200 - 1500 word essay on one of the works or bodies of work studied.